Configuration

 Section titled “Detectors — coreml only”Fregata ships a single detector type.
 The fields below are the ones specific to it; the model sub-block follows the standard Frigate shape.

-detectors: coreml: type: coreml inference_backend: ane # "ane" (default) | "gpu" coreml_flags: 0 # 0 = ANE preferred; 1 = exclude ANE model_path: <optional> # path or plus://<id>; default = bundled model: model_type: yolo-generic # yolo-generic | yolox | yolonas | dfine | rfdetr | ssd width: 320 height: 320 input_tensor: nchw input_pixel_format: rgb input_dtype: float labelmap_path: <optional> # default = COCO labelsSee Detection tuning for the practical guide to swapping models, choosing a backend, and tuning thresholds.
+model: path: <optional> # filesystem path or plus://<id>; default = bundled model_type: yolo-generic # yolo-generic | yolox | yolonas | dfine | rfdetr width: 320 height: 320 input_tensor: nchw input_pixel_format: rgb input_dtype: float labelmap_path: <optional> # default = COCO labelsmodel: is its own top-level block, peer to detectors: —

 FFmpeg defaults